shisinbin/code-quiz/README.md

 ![screenshot of console output](assets/img/ss3.png)

-This continues until the last question is answered, at which point the user's score is shown along with an invitation to log this score with their initial to a leaderboard of high scores.
+This continues until the last question is answered, at which point the user's score is shown along with an invitation to log this score with their initials to a leaderboard of high scores.

 ![screenshot of console output](assets/img/ss4.png)